geoffreylitt/wildcard-onward-paper/paper.md

   We introduce _data-driven customization_, a new way for end users to extend software by direct manipulation without doing traditional programming.
 We augment existing user interfaces with a table view showing the structured data inside the application.
 When users edit the table, their changes are reflected in the original UI.
 This simple model accommodates a spreadsheet formula language and custom data editing widgets, providing enough power to implement a variety of useful extensions.

   We illustrate the approach with Wildcard, a browser extension that implements data-driven customization on the web using web scraping.
-Through concrete examples, we show that this paradigm can support useful extensions to many real websites, and we share reflections from our experiences using Wildcard.
+Through concrete examples, we show that this paradigm can support useful extensions to many real websites, and we share reflections from our experiences using the tool.

-  Finally, we share our broader vision for a future where end users have greater access to the data in their applications, and better tools for taking advantage of that data in the context of everyday software usage.
+  Finally, we share our broader vision for data-driven customization: a future where end users have greater access to the data inside their applications, and better tools for flexibly making use of that data in the context of everyday software usage.
 ---

 # Introduction